The future of public relations

 1 Response to The future of public relations

-1. marsha shenk says:
+1. marsha shenk's avatar marsha shenk says:

 As a Business Anthropologist, I agree that there’s been a sea-level change.
 It goes deeper than PR, and it impacts PR deeply.